Bar category of modules and homotopy adjunction for tensor functors: Homotopy adjunction for tensor functors

 For example, we write $ FR \xrightarrow{F\action R} FRFR $ to denote the composition

 We could have used $\id \bartimes \beta$ instead of $\beta \bartimes \id$ as they both correspond to the $\BmodB$ map

-\item Similarly, given a map whose target is a diagonal bimodule we often apply it to a part of a tensor product of bimodules.
-The result would then have the diagonal bimodule as one of its factors.
-We suppress it when writing the result via an implicit use of $\alpha$ on the product of this diagonal bimodule with one of its two possible neighbouring factors.
-When both are present we always choose the one to the left.
-Note that here the choice of the neighbouring factor does matter: in the underlying ordinary module category it amounts to choosing which of the two bar complexes in the middle to contract with the map $\tau$.
+\item Similarly, when we apply a map whose target is a diagonal bimodule to a part of a tensor product of bimodules, we suppress this diagonal bimodule in the resulting product.
+This stands for using $\alpha$ on the product of this diagonal bimodule with one of its two possible neighbouring factors.
+When both are present we choose the left one.
+This choice matters: in the underlying ordinary module category it chooses which of the two bar complexes in the middle to contract with the map $\tau$.

 For example, we write $FLFR \xrightarrow{F\trace L} FR$ to denote the composition

 The map $\alpha \bartimes \id$ corresponds to the $\BmodB$ map